vert-x/vert-x.github.io/docs_md/manual.md

 ### Increase number of available file handles

 In order to handle large numbers of connections on your server you will probably have to increase the maximum number of file handles as each socket requires a file handle.
-How to do this is operating system specific
+How to do this is operating system specific.

 ### Tune TCP buffer size